skryptz5m/burglary-docs/install.md

 If you have renamed your qb-target resource you must change the dependency name in fxmanifest.lua

 ## Add qb-burglary to your resource folder
-It is recommended that you add qb-burglary to the [qb] folder
+It is recommended that you add qb-burglary to the [qb] folder.

 ## Add the inventory images
-You can find the images in the qb-burglary folder
+You can find the images in the qb-burglary folder.
 Take the provided images and add them to your qb-inventory images folder, qb-inventory -> html -> images

 ## Add the required items